Home Depot: Further Declines Likely, But Poised For Strong Recovery

 Source: ycharts.com

-However, if Home Depot is able to sustain this margin over the longer-term (there may well be a dip due to lower consumer demand more generally), then I would still see upside for this stock.
+However, if Home Depot is able to sustain this margin over the longer term (there may well be a dip due to lower consumer demand more generally), then I would still see upside for this stock.

 Home Depot is a strong business that - like many others - will simply take a hit due to the market contagion that is being caused as a result of the COVID-19 pandemic.
 That said, I see the long-term future of this business to be strong and would expect a strong recovery once markets settle down.